People's Palace, Glasgow: Restoration

 As part of the restoration the artist Ken Currie was commissioned to create a series of paintings for the ceiling dome of the museum.
 The eight panels mark the 200th anniversary of the Calton weavers Massacre of 1787 and depict the history of Glasgow's workers from that point to the present day.

 In 2005 The Doulton Fountain was extensively refurbished and moved to its present position in front of the museum.
 At 46 feet high and 70 feet across at its base, it is the largest terracotta fountain in the world.
-It was originally gifted to the city in 1888 after the International Exhibition of Science, Art and Industry by Sir Henry Doulton to commemorate Queen Victoria’s Golden Jubilee, and is decorated with a figure of the Queen and groups from Canada, Australia, India and South Africa representing Britain's Empire.
+It was gifted to the city in 1888 after the International Exhibition of Science, Art and Industry by Sir Henry Doulton to commemorate Queen Victoria’s Golden Jubilee, and is decorated with a figure of the Queen and groups from Canada, Australia, India and South Africa representing Britain's Empire.

 The People's Palace cat

 During the 1980s, a cat called Smudge gained local fame when she became a member of the General, Municipal, Boilermakers and Allied Trade Union, after NALGO refused her admission as a blue collar worker.